Food Relationship

 Similarly to Binge Eating Disorder (BED), NES is more than just occasional late-night snacking.
 Usually a person with NES consumes a substantial portion of their daily caloric intake after dinner and often wakes up at night to eat.

-- Hormonal Imbalances: Hormones like leptin and ghrelin regulate our hunger and satiety cues.
-Any imbalances can lead to increased cravings and irregular eating patterns.
-Additionally, blood glucose imbalances throughout the day can lead to snacking at night.
+• Hormonal Imbalances: Hormones like leptin and ghrelin regulate signals for hunger and fullness.
+Imbalances in these hormones could mean cravings are through the roof.
+Also, imbalances in blood sugar regulation earlier in the day can lead to snacking at night.

 Avoiding high-sugar foods in isolation or excess can be beneficial, as you might avoid a rapid spike and crash in blood sugar.
 Additionally, this will prevent the surge of hunger and cravings later in the day.